The City of Winds

 - Istiglaliyyat Street Completely surrounds the old town from the western boundary.
 One of the most elegant streets in the city with great late 19th and early 20th century architecture, not only along this thoroughfare but on the parallel and perpendicular ones too.
 Almost every building is worth a sight such as the Western University, the Icheri Sheher metro station, City Administration, State Economic University, Institute of Manuscripts or the Ismailiyya Palace, one of the most impressive richly decorated buildings in the city from 1913 in Venetian neo-Gothic style.

 - Fountains Square Also referred as its older name, Parapet.
-While not just a square but a neighborhood in full, its name comes from the many fountains dating from the Soviet period and the newer added more recent.
+While not just a square but a neighbourhood in full, its name comes from the many fountains dating from the Soviet period and the newer added more recent.
 Most of the boutique hotels, up-scale shopping, restaurants and bars are in this area.
 It is the northeastern-most terminus of Istiglaliyyat Street.

 - Nizami Street The most famous and mostly pedestrian shopping, residential and tertiary street in Baku, completely surrounded by beautiful architecture in the buildings, thriving day and night.
 Runs parallel to Istiglaliyyat Street, passes through Fountains Square and continues beyond into the elegant extension of the city, where the streets follow an orthogonal grid pattern.